 14 things that are obsolete in 21st century schools

-Saying that it has always been this way, doesn’t count as a legitimate justification to why it should stay that way.
-Teacher and administrators all over the world are doing amazing things, but some of the things we are still doing, despite all the new solutions, research and ideas out there is, to put it mildly, incredible.
+Saying that it has always been this way, doesn’t count as a legitimate justification as to why it should stay that way.
+Teachers and administrators all over the world are doing amazing things, but some of the things we are still doing, despite all the new solutions, research and ideas out there are, to put it mildly, incredible.

 I’m not saying we should just make the current system better… we should change it into something else.

 I have compiled a list of 14 things that are obsolete in 21st-century schools and it is my hope that this will inspire lively discussions about the future of education.